Itching before periods : how to reduce it?

 - a burning sensation outside the vagina.

-As previously mentioned, itching before your period is completely normal and not serious.
-As menstruation approaches, hormonal changes cause the vaginal pH to change.
-Most of the time, and until menopause, it is the increasedblood flow before menstruation that will cause tingling and irritation.
+As mentioned above, itching before menstruation is completely normal and not serious.
+As menstruation approaches, hormonal changes cause a change in vaginal pH.
+Most of the time, until the menopause, it's the increasedblood flow before menstruation that causes tingling and irritation.
 This discomfort usually passes within a few days.
-However, if you suffer from discomfort during your menstrual period, the causes may be something other than a heavy blood flow.
+On the other hand, if you experience discomfort during your menstrual period, the causes may be other than a heavy blood flow.